 Audio and video from lawfully acquired sources may be made available for streaming to reduce the likelihood of further copying and saving of individual files.
 See our video streaming service.

 Images may be displayed in a course site.
 Include a notice that the digital images should not be downloaded, shared, or otherwise used beyond the permitted educational uses.

 If you are displaying an image outside of a course site on the open web, get permission from the copyright owner.
 Copyright owners may have their own website and provide contact information or usage guidelines.
 If you can’t find either of these and can’t get permission, you should avoid using the image.

 Resources such as Google Image Search and Bing allow you to search for images available for reuse, usually made available through open licenses.
 With Google Advanced Image Search, you can limit the search by usage rights.
 ‘Free to use, share or modify, even commercially,’ will find the most lenient licenses.
 See best practices for image use.

 Do not copy Class Notes packets prepared by the UA Fast Copy service or other commercial vendors.

 Provide the appropriate copyright information for each reading or other work copied for your classes.
 If the correct copyright owner is unknown, use a general statement that the work is protected by copyright.

-If you have questions, contact our copyright librarian, Dan Lee.
+If you have questions, contact our copyright librarian, Michael Brewer.